nycdepartmentoffinance/onboarding/proxy_python.md

         "os.environ['REQUESTS_CA_BUNDLE'] = 'YOUR_PATH_TO_PEM_FILE'"
     ],

-    \\ other optional settings
+    // other optional settings
     "workbench.colorTheme": "Visual Studio Light",
-    "terminal.integrated.defaultProfile.windows": "Command Prompt" \\ I prefer it over powershell }
+    "terminal.integrated.defaultProfile.windows": "Command Prompt" // I prefer it over powershell }
 ```

+Next, you will need to replace all the terms in ALL_CAPS with the relevant information for you, including:

+- **PATH_TO_PYTHON**: This is the path to the main python distribution that you want to use in VSCode (you might have multiple).
+You should use the python version that we found above.
+For example, I would include `"C:\\ProgramData\\Anaconda3"`.
+Note: this json file needs double slashes for filepaths, so you need to add those in (not just a copy paste of the above).
+- **YOUR_HOSTNAME** and **YOUR_PORT**: this information from the Proxy settings, under "Address".
+- **YOUR_PATH_TO_PEM_FILE**: This is the path to the certificate file you just created.
+For example I would include, `"C:\\Users\\BoydClaire\\trusted_certs.pem"`

 *Note:* there are multiple places where these places of information should be replaced in the json file below.
-Before proceeding, make sure you have changed all the CAPS text to the right side of the equals signs or colons.
+Before proceeding, make sure you have changed all the CAPS text to the right side of the equals signs or colons to your relevant information.

-After we have edited the settings.json file reflecting all of your configurations, save the file and restart VSCode (either quit and re-open it or Ctrl++Shift+P to get to Command Pallette and type `Reload Window`).
+After we have edited the `settings.json` file reflecting all of your configurations, save the file and **restart VSCode** (either quit and re-open it or Ctrl++Shift+P to get to Command Pallette and type `Reload Window`).

-**Working with the shell within VSCode**
+Great job!
+Now your VSCode is configured!

+**IMPORTANT NOTE: These settings are isolated to VSCode**

-*Quick important technical note:* This proxy configuration means that the terminal/shell (for powershell, command prompt, bash, etc.) within VSCode is set up with these configurations but **if you open one of these shells outside of VSCode, these settings will not apply**.
+This proxy configuration means that the terminal/shell (for powershell, command prompt, bash, etc.) within VSCode is set up with these configurations but **if you open one of these shells outside of VSCode, these settings will not apply**.
 For example, if I open a command prompt shell by just typing Command Prompt in my Windows search bar and open up a terminal that way, my proxy settings are not configured there because I am only setting then from within VSCode in the settings.json file above.

 Let's see if the environmental variables I saved above are accessable in my main computer configuration by testing it out in a command prompt terminal outside of VSCode:

 {insert pic here}

-Because these variables are not saved outside of VSCode, the REQUESTS_CA_BUNDLE is returning itself back to us, without anything saved.
+Because these variables are not saved outside of VSCode, the REQUESTS_CA_BUNDLE is returning itself back to us, without any value saved.

-That said, you can use any shell from VSCode by opening a terminal.
+That said, you can open any kind of terminal from within VSCode with these corect configurations.
 When you Open VSCode, you can go to the top menu and select Terminal > New Teriminal.
 The default terminal that opens is what you can configure above with the "terminal.integrated.defaultProfile.windows" setting.
 In my case, I selected Command Prompt (cmd) so a cmd terminal will open.
 If I want a bash shell or a Powershell shell, I can go to the right side of my terminal in VSCode and click on the dropdown menu next to the `+` option.
 From there, I can click on any shell scripting language (bash, powershell, R, etc.).

 Using command prompt within VSCode and after restarting the app with the settings.json file we just configured, let's try the same command again:

 {insert pic here}

 It worked!
-I'm getting a real value back.
+I'm getting a real value I want back.
 This is proof that from within VSCode you can save any environmental variables to this setting file and it will be recognized by any shell from within VSCode.

 The reason we have done it this way is to simplify the set-up process, without needing to add a bunch of global environmental variables using the [point and click interface with Windows](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10), which is a bit less replicable and harder to debug when environments are slightly different.
+There are pros and cons to this approach, so feel free to customize as needed.

-### 5. Configure pip with the proxy server
+## Configure pip with the proxy server

 Now that Python and VSCode are installed, the last major step is to configure a package installer for Python with the proxy server so that you can install any packages you need for your work through the stable, secure internet connection via the proxy.
 There are a few different package installers  (pip, homebrew, conda) that can all be configured with proxy settings.